 Red Door's beloved French Toast

-One should never be insulted when dining out, much less pay for it.
+One should never be insulted or judged for their appearance (especially whenb completely in error), much less pay for it.
 There are hundreds of amazing places to dine in SF and this is not one of them.
-Being judged (completely in error) by one’s exterior appearance is not what we dine out for.
-I found it almost hilarious that he insinuated my husband and I were from Walnut Creek (we’ve lived in the city for over 12 years) because we committed apparently his cardinal sin: wearing sunglasses on a sunny morning while waiting outside in line.
-Thus he would not seat us and sat tourist behind us.
-Those around us were discussing the suburban or far away towns they were from while we were apparently the only locals in line.
-We won’t ever be those chumps again.
+I found it almost hilarious that he dared to insinuate my husband and I were from Walnut Creek (we’ve lived in the city for over 12 years and I grew up in LA & NYC areas) because we committed apparently his cardinal sin: wearing sunglasses on a sunny morning while waiting outside in line (it should also be noted that we both have dressed retro of different eras from the 1940s-70s since our teens, so we don’t dress like suburbanites either — again, not that we should be judged either way).

 Red Door Cafe – I was bummed when this quirky breakfast spot closed down (making way for the nice but underwhelming Olea) on California Street.
 It has re-surfaced on Bush Street (at Franklin), in a smaller, but still funky space, with playful service and towering bagels.
 At around $11.99, they’re pricey, rather mediocre bagels, but they come in presentations you haven’t seen the likes of.
 Their French Toast Josephine ($9.50, add $1.75 with Caramelized Banana) remains the reason to go, particularly with the banana added.